 '''

-plt.plot(family_member_no, h)
+plot(family_member_no, h)

 '''

 '''

-plt.figure()
+figure()

-plt.plot(family_member_no, H)
+plot(family_member_no, H)

 '''

-Note how the graphs are made continuous by Python, drawing straight lines between the four data points of each family.
-This is the standard way of doing it and was also done when plotting our 1001 height computations with ball_plot.py in Chapter 1.4.
+Note how the graphs are made continuous by Matlab, drawing straight lines between the four data points of each family.
+This is the standard way of doing it and was also done when plotting our 1001 height computations with ball_plot.m in Sect.
+1.4.
 However, since there were so many data points then, the curve looked nice and smooth.
 If preferred, one may also plot only the data points.
-For example, writing plt.plot(h, '')

-will mark only the data points with the star symbol.
+For example, writing will mark only the data points with the star symbol.
 Other symbols like circles etc. may be used as well.